alduzzen1985/Audit-History-Extractor/README.md

   </li>
-     <li>As result you'll get an Excel in CSV format like the Screenshot below with all changes listed for the field with the old value and the new value displayed.
+     <li><br/>As result you'll get an Excel in CSV format like the Screenshot below with all changes listed for the field with the old value and the new value displayed.

   <br/><img src="./PictureDocumentation/4.png"/>
 </li>